RommelTJ/docker_and_kubernetes_notes/complete_guide/s14-multicontainer-app-with-kubernetes/01_MulticontainerAppWithKubernetes.md

 * A "Persistent Volume" lives outside of a Pod.
 It's not tied to a container or pod.
   * If a container dies, the new container can still connect to the Persistent Volume.
   * If the pod dies, the new pod can still connect to the Persistent Volume.

+## Persistent Volumes vs Persistent Volume Claims

+* Imagine you are the Pod Config.
+* A Persistent Volume Claim are like an advertisement for storage options.
+* Kubernetes is like a salesperson.
+* Statically provisioned Persistent Volumes are like the store room for the sales person.
+* Dynamically provisioned Persistent Volumes are like the options made on demand on a factory.